 Nurses, is it time for a change?
-Many career opportunities are available for nurses with a Bachelor of Science (BS) degree in Nursing, and employers are increasingly seeking nurses with a minimum of a BS degree in Nursing for leadership positions.
+Many career opportunities are available for nurses with a Bachelor of Science in Nursing (BSN), and employers are increasingly seeking nurses with a minimum of a BSN for leadership positions.
 Since continuing advances in science -- as well as increased complexity in the health care market -- are impacting the way nursing is practiced, we want to help you prepare for these challenges so that you can be a part of the ever-changing face of nursing.
-At Mount Vernon Nazarene University, our newly designed RN to BS degree-completion program in Nursing was developed with you in mind.
+At Mount Vernon Nazarene University, our newly designed RN to BSN degree-completion program was developed with you in mind.

 At MVNU, we recognize the fact that you are already an expert nurse, but we want to add to your expertise and work with you as you learn new tools to enhance your practice while learning in our faith-centered program.
 Come to MVNU and study new, innovative approaches to improving health care in your community, and gain the competitive edge you need in order to move forward in your career.
 Our flexible and convenient program allows you to earn your degree while you continue to work, maintain additional personal and professional obligations, and meet the needs of your family.
 Nurse graduates of our program are also highly prepared to enter graduate schools in order to earn additional, advanced degrees.

-With this in mind, MVNU's School of Nursing and Health Sciences is proud to offer our RN to BS degree-completion program in Nursing.
+With this in mind, MVNU's School of Nursing and Health Sciences is proud to offer our RN to BSN degree-completion program.
 Designed to meet the needs of adult learners, this program features: